-- To Change a Course See your advisor first - To Drop a Course See your advisor first. - To Withdraw from College See Dean of Men or Women, Room 108, Administration Building. - To Inquire About a Loan Office of Vice President, Room 103, Administration Building. - To Inquire About a Scholarship See Chairman of Scholarships Committee. - To Place a Social Event on the School Activities Calendar See Dean of Women, Room 108, Administration Building. - To Have Poster or Notices Approved Office of Vice President (maximum size 14" x 22"). - To Get Notice in Statesman Newspaper See Publicity Director, T1-B. - To Get Notice in College Newspaper Publications Office, T1-B. - To Get Help with Curriculum See your advisor. - To Gain Employment On-campus employment, Office of Vice President; off-campus employment, Offices of Dean of Men and Dean of Women. - To Receive On-campus Employment Checks Cashier's Office, Room 115, Administration Building. - To Pay Board and Room, Late Registration Fees, and Any Bills That May Occur Cashier's Office, Administration Building.
+- To Change a Course See your advisor first. - To Drop a Course See your advisor first. - To Withdraw from College See Dean of Men or Women, Room 108, Administration Building. - To Inquire About a Loan Office of Vice President, Room 103, Administration Building. - To Inquire About a Scholarship See Dean of Student Personnel Services. - To Place a Social Event on the School Activities Calendar See Dean of Women, Room 108, Administration Building. - To Have Poster or Notices Approved Office of Vice President (maximum size 14" x 22"). - To Get Notice in Statesman Newspaper See Publicity Director, T1-B. - To Get Notice in College Newspaper Publications office, T1-B. - To get Help with Curriculum See your advisor. - To Gain Employment On campus employment, Office of Vice President; off-campus employment, Offices of Dean of Men and Dean of Women. - To Receive On-campus Employment Checks Cashier's Office, Room 115, Administration Building.

-- To Locate a Student Locator File, Registrar's Office, Room 100, Administration Building. - To Obtain Medical Attention Health Center, 209 Sherwood.
-8:30 a.m. to 9:30 a.m. doctor available; 9:00 a.m. to 12:00 noon nurse available for treatment of minor ailments or injuries. - To Inquire About Student Health and Accident Insurance See Business Manager's Administrative Assistant, Room 115, Administration Building. - To Obtain New or Used Books College Book Store, Basement, Administration Building. - To Obtain Supplies: Paper, Pens, Etc. Book Store, Basement, Administration Building. - To Report a Change of Address Offices of Dean of Men and Dean of Women, Room 108, Administration Building.
-(All changes of address must be reported.) - To Obtain Counseling See Dean of Men or Dean of Women, and Counseling Psychologists, Room 108 or Room 120, Administration Building. - To Obtain Testing Counseling See Division Chairman, Room 211, Administration Building. - To Obtain Housing Unmarried Students: On-campus or Off-campus, See Dean of Men or Dean of Women, Room 108, Administration Building.
-Married Students: On-campus, See College Courts Manager, Apartment 605, College Courts.
-Off-campus, See Dean of Men, Room 108, Administration Building.
+- To Pay Board and Room, Late Registration Feees, and Any Bills That May Occur Cashier's Office, Administration Building. - To Locate a Student Locator File, Registrar's Office, Room 100, Administration Building. - To Obtain Medical Attention Health Center, 209 Sherwood.
+8:30 a.m. to 9:30 a.m. doctor available; 9:00 a.m. to 12:00 noon nurse available for treatment of minor ailments or injuries. - To Inquire About Student Health and Accident Insurance See Business Manager's Administrative Assistant, Room 115, Administration Building. - To Obtain New or Used Books College Book Store, Basement, Administration Building. - To Obtain Supplies: Paper, Pens, Etc. Book Store, Basement, Administration Building. - To report a Change of Address Offices of Dean of Student Personnel Services, Dean of Men and Dean of Women, Room 108, Administration Building.
+(All changes of address must be reported.) - To Obtain Counseling See Dean of Student Personnel Services, Dean of Men or Dean of Women, and Counselors, Room 108 or Room 120, Administration Building, and Room 112, Technical Education Building. - To Obtain Testing Counseling See Division Chairman, Room 211, Administration Building. - To Obtain Housing Unmarried Students: On-campus or Off-campus, See Dean of Men or Dean of Women, Room 108, Administration Building.
+Married Students: On-campus, See Vice President.